Updated: 4 days ago

 Best Large Suet Feeder - Birds Choice 2-Cake Pileated Suet Feeder - Amazon

 If you have a lot of large woodpeckers visiting your feeder, you may want a larger suet feeder.
 This feeder holds two cakes and provides more room to large woodpeckers like the Pileated Woodpecker.
-You can hang this feeder, or use the large keel to attach it to a platform feeder.
+You can hang this feeder, or use the large keel to attach it to a platform feeder or solid post.
 It is made from recycled poly lumber, so it will have a long lifespan.
 Plus, being made from recycled materials makes us all feel good, right?
+Regardless of the size, each suet feeder will attract an amazing variety of backyard birds.

 If you are handy, consider making a suet log (see below).
 However, if you are not handy, there are several suet logs available for purchase.